LaunchCode-Education-Archived/liftoff-OLD/playbooks/instructor-playbook/week-2/README.md

 * Agile: Sprint Standup
 * Refreshers on User Stories, Wireframes, Pivotal, and Agile

-## Your Responsibilties
+## Your Responsibilities
 * Lecture
-    * Agile Refresher, what a Standup is and why we are using it.
+    * Agile Refresher, what a Standup is and why we are using it
-    * Live Coding - what it is, how you can practice, what the process covered in the prep work is.
+    * Live Coding - what it is, how you can practice, what the process covered in the prep work is
 * Group Activities
     * Live Coding in small groups
     * Live Coding in pairs